Bravo (American TV network)

 Bravo is an American basic cable television network, launched on December 8, 1980.
-It is owned by the NBCUniversal Television and Streaming division of Comcast's NBCUniversal.
+It is owned by the NBCUniversal Media Group division of Comcast's NBCUniversal.
 The channel originally focused on programming related to fine arts and film.
-It currently mainly focuses on lifestyle reality television series targeted at 25-to-54-year-old women as well as the LGBTQIA+ community.

-As of January 2016, approximately 89,824,000 American households (77% of households with TV) receive Bravo.
+Since the 2000s, it has focused heavily on reality series targeted at 25-54 year-old women and the LGBTQ community at large.
+Its former sister channels are Nickelodeon and IFC, which are currently owned by Paramount Skydance Corporation and AMC Networks, respectively.
+As of November 2023, Bravo is available to approximately 70 million pay television households in the United States, down from its 2013 peak of 95 million households.

 History

+Launch and early programming

 Bravo originally launched as a commercial-free premium channel on December 8, 1980.
 It was originally co-owned by Cablevision's Rainbow Media division and Warner-Amex Satellite Entertainment; the channel claimed to be "the first television service dedicated to film and the performing arts".
-The channel originally broadcast its programming two days a week and—like Bravo's former sister network Nickelodeon, which shared its channel space with Alpha Repertory Television Service—shared its channel space with the adult-oriented pay channel Escapade (now Playboy TV), which featured softcore pornographic films.
+The channel originally broadcast its programming two days a week and—like Bravo's former sister network Nickelodeon, which shared its channel space with Alpha Repertory Television Service—shared its channel space with the adult-oriented pay channel Escapade (now Playboy TV), which featured R-rated B movies (of the action, grindhouse and horror genres) and softcore pornographic films.
 In 1981, Bravo was available to 48,000 subscribers throughout the United States; this total increased four years later to around 350,000 subscribers.
 A 1985 profile of Bravo in The New York Times observed that most of its programming consisted of international, classic, and independent film.
 Celebrities such as E. G. Marshall and Roberta Peters provided opening and closing commentary to the films broadcast on the channel.

 Performing arts programs seen on Bravo included the show Jazz Counterpoint.
 During the mid-1980s, Bravo converted from a premium service into a basic cable channel, although it remained a commercial-free service.
 Bravo signed an underwriting deal with Texaco in 1992 and within a month broadcast the first Texaco Showcase production, a stage adaptation of Romeo and Juliet.
 By the mid-1990s, Bravo began to incorporate more PBS-style underwriting sponsorships, and then began accepting traditional commercial advertising by 1998.

 In the Encyclopedia of Television, Megan Mullen perceived certain Bravo programs as "considered too risky or eclectic for mainstream channels".
 Those programs were Karaoke and Cold Lazarus, the final serials by British playwright Dennis Potter shown by Bravo in June 1997, and Michael Moore's documentary series The Awful Truth from 1999.